 Application to the Program

-Applications are accepted at any time of the year from students already enrolled at the University of Michigan.
-Please note that CSCS Certificate students are given preferential admission to CSCS classes so if you are considering taking CSCS courses that have waiting lists, you should consider becoming a CSCS certificate student.
-All applicants must currently be enrolled in a University of Michigan Master’s or PhD program or have received a Master’s or PhD degree from another university .
+Please note that CSCS Certificate students are given preferential admission to CSCS classes so if you are considering taking CSCS courses that have waiting lists, you should consider becoming a CSCS Certificate student.

-If you are not a U.S. citizen, you must apply to a University of Michigan graduate program in order to enroll in our Certificate.
+If you are not a U.S. citizen, you must apply to a full-time (9+ credits per term) University of Michigan graduate or PhD program in order to enroll in our Certificate.
 This is due to a U.S. Immigration requirement that international students must be enrolled full-time in order to qualify for a visa.
 Please follow application guidelines detailed above as well as the guidelines for international students found on the Rackham website.
-Applications from international students are due by June 1 for Fall term enrollment.
+Applications from international students are due by May 1 for Fall term enrollment.